kali/lackr/doc/getting-started.md

 % mvn compile exec:java
 ```

-When maven is done downloading half the Internet, you should get:
+When Maven is done downloading half the Internet, you should get:

 ```
 [...]